- Featured Events

-On Friday, the afternoon talks will be followed by an evening concert (program TBA) at 8:00 p.m. on the CCRMA Stage.
+On Friday, the afternoon talks will be followed by an evening concert with pianist Elaine Chew at 8:00 p.m. on the CCRMA Stage.

-On Saturday, talks will be presented 11:00 a.m. – 4:00 p.m., with lunch provided.
+On Saturday, talks will be presented 11:00 a.m. – 4:00 p.m.
+Note: Lunch will not be provided, contrary to earlier announcements.
 At 10:00 a.m. and 4:00 p.m.
 Saturday, students from CCRMA and related departments will present posters on research broadly related to the theme of the symposium.
 A reception will follow the day's program.

 Moshe Bar, Bar-Ilan University: "Lasting Impressions in the Proactive Brain"

 Michael Casey, Dartmouth College: "Music Composition and Performance via Neural Decoding: Reconstructing Audio Features from High Resolution (7T) fMRI"

 Elaine Chew, Queen Mary University of London: "Music performance as problem solving"

 David Eagleman, Stanford University, and Anthony Brandt, Rice University: "The Runaway Species"